Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-26</b>.
 Computing derivatives in an 1D line cell.</figcaption>
 </figure>

-To introduce this process, we will begin by examining the simplest case: computing derivatives in a 1D line (**Figure 8-26**).
+To introduce this process, we will begin by examining the simplest case: computing derivatives in a 1D line ({ref}`Figure 8-26 <Figure-8-26>`).
 Using geometric arguments, we can compute the derivatives in the r parametric space according to

 $$
 \begin{equation*}